Gonimbrasia belina

 Gonimbrasia belina is a species of emperor moth which is native to the warmer parts of southern Africa.
-Its large edible caterpillar, known as the mopane worm, madora, amacimbi or masontja, feeds primarily but not exclusively on mopane tree leaves.
+Its large edible caterpillar, known as the mopane worm, madora, amacimbi, pigeon moth or masonja, feeds primarily but not exclusively on mopane tree leaves.
 Mopane worms are an important source of protein for many in the region.
-The species was first described by John O. Westwood in 1849.
+The species was first scientifically described by John O. Westwood in 1849.

 Vernacular names

 The mopane worm is so-called in English because it is usually found on the mopane tree, Colophospermum mopane.
 Other vernacular names for the caterpillars include: